memristor/mep3/docker/README.md

    cd ./mep3/docker
    make all
    ```
-   If you want to build image localy you can use command:
+   If you want to build the image locally, you can use the command:
    ```sh
      make build destroy run exec IMAGE=mep3
    ```